agkozak/zcomet/README.md

 * Supply prettier output
 * Provide more helpful error messages
-* Allow user to update just one repository or snippet
+* Allow users to update just one repository or snippet
 * Improve the `unload` command
 * Allow the loading of repositories not on GitHub
 * Support for `ssh://` and `git://`